 Please be sure to read our section on Preparing for Plastic Surgery.

 A surgical garment will be placed on you in the operating room.
 This garment must stay on until Dr. Howard instructs otherwise.
-You will not be allowed to shower until after the drains are removed 2 or 3 days after surgery.
-At which time, Dr. Howard will allow you to shower only, no sitting in a bath tub.
+You will not be allowed to shower until after the drains are removed 3 to 7 days after surgery.
+At which time, Dr. Howard will allow you to shower only, no sitting or soaking the incision in a bath tub.
 The surgical garment must be worn at all times for up to two weeks following surgery in order to keep down the swelling.
 Failure to wear this garment can cause increased swelling, thus increasing pain and significantly reducing your timely recovery.